FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 Data in a conclusion that is identified as "extracted" MUST conform to the following constraints:

-* The conclusion (including any data it contains) MUST NOT refer to more than one source description.
+* The conclusion (including any supporting conclusion) MUST NOT refer to more than one source description.
 * All source references used by the conclusion MUST resolve to the same source description, although each reference MAY contain distinct qualifying information such as attribution.